 I envisioned arriving at this juncture and having a Gandalf moment–plunging my staff into the ground while fearlessly proclaiming my commitment to live.
 But that moment never came.

-The last 13 years had been spent processing the inevitability of a transplant.
-I had everything to live for; a devoted wife, an 11-month old daughter, and a former student donating a piece of his liver to save my life.
+The last 13 years had been spent processing the certainty of a transplant.
+I had everything to live for; a devoted wife, an 11-month-old daughter, and a former student donating a piece of his liver to save my life.
 As much as I wanted to keep fighting, I had nothing.
 I welcomed death.

 As the sun rose, my wife led me indoors.
 I sat alone, attempting to dispel the pain in my abdomen.
 In a flash I felt an explosion near my liver, then spreading across my chest.
 Looking down I saw bile pouring from my side.